 Starting from Málaga, visitors who have rented a car with malagacar.com may want to take a road trip to discover new places and learn more about this fascinating period in history.

+Towards 800 BC a remarkable culture existed in western Andalusia.
+Connected by trade with the Phoenicians, Tartessus developed; the mythical king Argantonio - king of silver - reigned over the kingdom.
 Many communities were devoted to the iron industry, trade and farming.
-However, the province of Huelva is rich in ore and silver and copper mining has left a deep mark of social, economic and lanscape transformation, right from the Bronze Age in Tartessus, under the Romans, during the Msolem domination, up to the presence of English mining companies in the 19th century.
+The province of Huelva is rich in ore and silver and copper mining has left a deep mark of social, economic and landscape transformation.
+Right from the Bronze Age in Tartessus, under the Romans, during the Muslim domination, up to the presence of English mining companies in the 19th century.

 The Riotinto region of Huelva is home to some of the most important Iron Age sites in Spain.
 The region was first settled by the Celts in the 8th century BC, and it soon became an important center of iron production.
 The Celts built numerous hillforts and mines in the Riotinto area, and the Roman historian Pliny the Elder described it as "the richest iron-bearing territory in all of Spain."
 In the 2nd century BC, the Riotinto mines were taken over by the Romans, who continued to operate them for centuries.
 Today, visitors can explore some of these ancient mines, as well as the remains of Celtic hillforts and Roman villas.

 Riotinto has been at the centre of these mining activities throughout history.
 Victorian architecture and gigantic open-air mines exist side by side with ancient Tartessian and Roman pits and slag heaps.
 The Mining Museum depicts this part of the area's evolution.